Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 \vec \tau = \frac{d\vec L}{dt} = \vec r \times \vec F
 $$

+> Note that torque is covered more in-depth in the section on rotational motion.

 ## Kepler's laws

 1. Each planet moves in an elliptical orbit described by the parameters $a$ and $b$